ubc-aamodt-group/vulkan-sim/README.md

 mkdir vulkan-sim-root/
 cd vulkan-sim-root/
 ```
 2. Clone the following repos in the folder you just created.
 Ensure that the cloned Mesa version matches the Vulkan-Sim version.
-For example, Vulkan-Sim version 1.1.0 is only supported with mesa-vulkan-sim v1.1.0 tag.
+For example, Vulkan-Sim version 2.0.0 is only supported with mesa-vulkan-sim v2.0.0 release.
 ``` bash
 git clone https://github.com/ubc-aamodt-group/vulkan-sim
 git clone https://github.com/ubc-aamodt-group/mesa-vulkan-sim